mfrueggvc/CMT-Migration/README.md

 No need to build anything

 ## Execute

-- Clone the repository or Download the zip folder of the project and extract it ;
+- ### If you downloads the zip folder :
-- Use the bash or terminal to access the project folder: cd /home/username/Downloads/CMT-Migration-main. #use your username
+- use the bash or terminal to access the project folder: cd /home/username/Downloads/CMT-Migration-main. #use your username
+- ### If you clone the repository :
+- use the bash or terminal to access a folder where you want the project,
+- (example) cd /home/username/Downloads
+- then clone the repository :
+- git clone (/URL)  # paste the URL of the repository instead of (/URL)
+- enter the folder :
+- cd CMT-Migration      # notice that the name is different if you clone or donwloads the zip
-- then execute :
+- ### then execute :
 - bash run_project.sh ;

 # FINAL OUTPUTS